 - a.
 This service may not be used as a regularly scheduled daily service. - b.
-The primary caregiver or live-in caregiver may not be the paid provider of respite services. - c.
+The unpaid caregiver may not be the paid provider of respite services. - c.
 Respite may not be used for a CAP/DA beneficiary who is living alone or with a roommate. - d.
 Staff sleep time is not reimbursable.